 Chemotherapy.
 This is a medicine, usually given intravenously (but also can be given in the form of a pill, capsule, liquid or injection), designed to destroy cancer cells in the body.

-Biologic Therapy.
-Biologics are treatments that come from a variety of living cells, which can be yeast, bacteria, plant or animal cells.
-They are large proteins that are injected into patients either to provide proteins that they no longer have, or to help treat specific diseases.
-These agents are always injected, because the human digestive tract would destroy them if taken by mouth.
+Immunotherapy.
+The body’s immune system is responsible for fighting off infection.
+Immunotherapy is a form of medical treatment that activates the immune system to help fight cancer.
+The treatments come from a variety of living cells, which can be yeast, bacteria, plant or animal cells.
+They are large proteins that are injected into patients either to provide proteins they no longer have, or to help treat specific diseases.

 For more information: Cancer Care Teams.